cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/set-up-warp.md

 Choose one of the [different ways](/connections/connect-devices/warp/deployment) to deploy the WARP client, depending on what works best for your organization.

-### 6. Enable the Proxy setting in the Teams Dashboard.
+### 6. Enable the Proxy setting in the Zero Trust Dashboard.

 Navigate to **Settings** > **Network** and enable the **Proxy** setting.
 This will allow you to start routing your HTTP traffic to Gateway.